Sarplaninac vs Caucasian Shepherd: A Breeder’s Opinion

 Conclusion

-If I lived on a mountain and had a herd of sheep, I would use both the Sarplaninac and Caucasian Shepherd for protection.
-I would make such a formation that the Caucasian shepherds would be placed in the middle, and Sarplaninac dogs would be all around.
+If I lived on a mountain with a herd of sheep, I’d use both for protection.
+I’d set it up so Caucasian Shepherds stay in the middle and Sarplaninac dogs ring around them.

 2 Comments